Why Does My Boiler Keep Turning Itself Off? Top Causes & Easy Fixes

 Heat exchangers are anything but cheap; they are one of the most expensive parts of a boiler.
 If you have an old boiler with a broken heat exchanger, we recommend getting a new one instead of trying to replace the heat exchanger.

 A new heat exchanger can cost anywhere from £400 to £600, depending on your boiler model.
 You’ll agree that it makes more sense to get a new boiler instead of spending so much just for one part alone, especially if your current boiler is an inefficient model or it is no longer within the boiler manufacturer warranty period.

 Preventing Boiler Problems Such As Switching Off

 Boilers are workhorses in most homes in the UK, especially in the colder months.
 Qualified experts should maintain these appliances so they continue providing heating and hot water all year round.

-For this reason, we recommend having a Gas Safe registered engineer carry out annual checks on your boiler and all gas appliances.
+For this reason, we recommend having a Gas Safe registered engineer carry out an annual boiler service checks on your boiler and all gas appliances.
 This will ensure that your heating system is working efficiently and safely.

 Can’t Identify the Problem?

 If you still can’t identify why your boiler keeps shutting itself down despite following the tips in this guide, feel free to contact us, and we can help you out.